Large Language Models are Powerful Electronic Health Record Encoders: Methods

-Additionally, we tested three data formats by converting the structured Markdown serialization into JSON, XML, and YAML.
-We used standard Python libraries for the conversion process.
-Due to different formatting overheads of the formats, the amount of clinical content included under a fixed token budget may differ.
+Additionally, we converted the Markdown serialization into JSON, XML, and YAML using standard Python libraries to assess format effects under a fixed token budget.
+Because these formats have different overhead, the amount of clinical content retained can vary for the same token limit.